-- In September 2022, the supervisory authority DNB published the report Van herstel naar balans (From recovery to balance) in response to signs about the undesirable effects of derisking.
-The results started a series of round tables on the risk-based approach and conversations with banks and industries experiencing difficulties to access payment services. - The Dutch Banking Association (NVB) organised workshops with the sector, banks and AML/CFT supervisor.
+In September 2022, the supervisory authority DNB published the report Van herstel naar balans (From recovery to balance) in response to signs about the undesirable effects of de-risking.
+The results prompted the organisation of round tables on the risk-based approach and discussions between banks and industries that are hindered in accessing payment systems.

+- The Dutch Banking Association (NVB) organised workshops with the sector, banks and supervisory authority.
 The aim was to exchange information and gain a better understanding of each other's issues and improvements. - This cooperation is the source of the NVB Industry Baselines.
-Together, we explored the scope for a targeted and risk-relevant CDD by banks and for ensuring access to payment services for bona fide clients.
+Together, we explored the scope for a targeted and risk-relevant interpretation of CDD by banks and for ensuring access to payment systems for bona fide clients.
 DNB participated in the workshops, contributing to the shared principles in the Industry Baselines and riskbased supervision.
 The Ministry of Finance was also involved and has taken note of the Industry Baseline.